Ph.D. University of Vienna

 M.B.A.
 University of Chicago

-Prof. Christian Seelos is a visiting scholar at the Stanford University Center on Philanthropy and Civil Society and the Leo Tindemans Chair of Business Model Innovation at KU Leuven.
-Previously he was the Director of the IESE Platform for Strategy and Sustainability and faculty of the Strategic Management Department at IESE Business School.
+Christian Seelos is a distinguished fellow and director of the Global Innovation for Impact Lab (GIIL) at the Stanford University Center on Philanthropy and Civil Society (PACS).
+Previously he codirected the Social Innovation for Change Initiative at the Harvard Kennedy School, served as the Leo Tindemans Chair for Business Model Innovation at KU Leuven and was the director of the IESE Business School Platform for Strategy and Sustainability.

 Private Sector and International Organizations